alexdcodes/alexdcodes/README.md

 416c657844636f646573 ++

-- :innocent: I love, learning about new technologies, animals, snowboarding, and I guess typing, if that counts as a life style ;) inspiring people to use open source software, github, developing things.
+- :innocent: I love, learning about new technologies, playing with big animals, snowboarding during winter, and I guess typing all the time in between, if that counts as a life style ;) inspiring people to use open source software, github, developing things.
 What's your excuse? :D ?
 - 💞️ I am currently living in the terminal, feel free to pipe me to /usr/bin.
 - :iphone: Contact me if you want to work on anything or access to private repos/projects (colab work)